2015 Boat Wash Update

 We depend on and receive technical advice and council from several of the staff of the VT Agency of Natural Resources, Water Quality Division, our sincerest Thank you to;

-- Ann Bove, for the education she has given us, the technical advise, guidance and her dedication in supporting our Milfoil Committee team from day one!
+- Ann Bove, for her lake science and aquatic invasive plant expertise, technical advise and guidance, the education she has given us, and for her dedication in generously supporting our Milfoil Committee team from day one!
 Ann is a true friend of Shadow Lake and an incredible asset to the State of VT and all of its waterbodies;

 - Misha Cetner and the other State personnel who have spent time at Shadow over the past 5 years to assist with our program to control Eurasian watermilfoil; and

-- The VT Fish and Wildlife Department, for the privilege to operate our boat wash station at the Fishing Access at Shadow Lake.
+- The VT Fish and Wildlife Department, for the privilege to operate our boat wash decontamination station at the State fishing access at Shadow Lake.

 ~ It is incredible how much we can accomplish when we work together!